Missouri Tigers and the No. 16 Illinois Fighting Illini play in St. Louis, Missouri - WTOP News

 St. Louis; Thursday, 9 p.m.
 EST

-BOTTOM LINE: The No. 16 Illinois Fighting Illini and the Missouri Tigers meet at Enterprise Center in St. Louis, Missouri.
+BOTTOM LINE: The Missouri Tigers square off against the No. 16 Illinois Fighting Illini at Enterprise Center in St. Louis, Missouri.

-The Tigers have a 10-1 record against non-conference oppponents.
-Missouri is second in the SEC shooting 36.1% from downtown, led by Ben Sternberg shooting 100.0% from 3-point range.
+The Tigers are 10-1 in non-conference play.
+Missouri is first in the SEC with 19.5 assists per game led by Nick Honor averaging 3.1.

-The Fighting Illini have an 8-1 record in non-conference play.
-Illinois is fifth in the Big Ten giving up 62.1 points while holding opponents to 38.4% shooting.
+The Fighting Illini are 8-1 in non-conference play.
+Illinois is third in the Big Ten with 10.5 offensive rebounds per game led by Coleman Hawkins averaging 2.1.

-TOP PERFORMERS: D’Moi Hodge is averaging 16.4 points and 2.7 steals for the Tigers.
+TOP PERFORMERS: D’Moi Hodge averages 3.2 made 3-pointers per game for the Tigers, scoring 16.4 points while shooting 42.2% from beyond the arc.
+Kobe Brown is shooting 60.6% and averaging 12.9 points over the past 10 games for Missouri.

-Terrence Shannon Jr. is scoring 17.8 points per game with 5.5 rebounds and 2.7 assists for the Fighting Illini.
+Hawkins is averaging 9.5 points, 6.1 rebounds, 4.2 assists and 1.5 blocks for the Fighting Illini.
+Terrence Shannon Jr. is averaging 17.8 points and 5.5 rebounds over the past 10 games for Illinois.

 LAST 10 GAMES: Tigers: 9-1, averaging 87.5 points, 30.7 rebounds, 19.5 assists, 12.8 steals and 3.4 blocks per game while shooting 50.9% from the field.
 Their opponents have averaged 73.4 points per game.